Diocese of Gravelbourg

 The Roman Catholic Diocese of Gravelbourg (Dioecesis Gravelburgensis) was a Latin suffragan of the Archdiocese of Regina and presently a Latin Catholic titular see.
+It was headquartered at the Cathedral of Our Lady of the Assumption in Gravelbourg, Saskatchewan.

 Due to the declining Catholic population in the diocese, the last bishop, Raymond Roussin, was entrusted with dissolving the diocese in 1995.
 On September 14, 1998 the diocese reverted to the Archdiocese of Regina and the Diocese of Saskatoon.